How to analyze and visualize data#

 In the import dialog box, finish by clicking “Import” on the bottom left.

 The tables you’ve imported will be named “crunchbase_companies_ny” and “crunchbase_investments_ny”.
-Use the page menu (click on the three dots beside the file name) to rename them “Companies” and “Investments”.
+Click the name at the top of the table to open the dialogue box and rename each of the tables to “Companies” and “Investments”.

 Make it relational#